d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 that consistently accelerates the convergence of deep networks :cite:`Ioffe.Szegedy.2015`.
 Together with residual blocks---covered later in :numref:`sec_resnet`---batch normalization has made it possible for practitioners to routinely train networks with over 100 layers.
-A secondary (serendipitous) benefit of Batch Normalization is its inherent regularization.
+A secondary (serendipitous) benefit of batch normalization is its inherent regularization.

 ## Training Deep Networks